 - Does it have a sound system that you can use?

-- Will you have the whole venue, or will you have to share it with others?
+- Will you have access to the whole venue, or will you have to share it with others?

 - Will the venue provide staff – such as waiters/cleaners/security?